cholu6768/cholu6768/README.md

 ### Hi there i'm Fernando 👋 Welcome to my profile!

+Currently working as a junior data analyst in the automotive replacement parts and accessories industry.

-I am a recent Industrial Engineering graduate looking for opportunities as a junior data analyst.
-I volunteer at TechLabs as a data analyst, analyzing and visualizing data from bootcamp participants.
-My analysis is used to showcase our team's progress to the board, or to help the marketing team recognize what they should focus on.
+I volunteered at TechLabs as a data analyst, supporting the marketing team with the development of Social Media KPI Dashboards to help the marketing team in what they should focus on.

 I developed my interest in data analysis back in the summer of 2019.
 I was obtaining my Six Sigma Green Belt and saw the importance of data in problem-solving.
 6 months after that, I started learning Python and tried out some exercises from a book I was reading (Mining Social Media).
 That's when I became fascinated by the powerful potential that lies in data.
 Since then I've been continuously learning.
 I enhanced my knowledge and critical thinking skills through courses and boot camps in Python, data analysis and visualization, SQL and Git.
 I've also participated in a data analysis contest and learned how to use Tableau.

 Additionally, I also wrote my bachelor's thesis about machine learning: "Detecting fake news in diverse news topics using Machine Learning (Traditional machine learning models and ensemble models)".

-Right now I'm learning data engineering to gain more knowledge about the whole data process.

-- 🔭 I’m currently learning Data Engineering
+- 🔭 I’m currently learning R and its most used libraries for data science
 - 👯 I’m looking to collaborate on projects
 - 💬 Ask me about tech and programming
 - 📫 How to reach me: https://www.linkedin.com/in/fernando-chavez-osuna-1a420a181/